mozilla/project_haiku.iot/Prototype/README.md

 * Go back to your created app ‘buzzy-pixel’, and paste following code inside the ino file. https://github.com/mozilla/project_haiku.iot/blob/master/Prototype/InternetButton/buzzy-pixel/buzzy-pixel.ino

-Note: With WebIDE after including BlingButton library in your app, update include reference in above buzzy-pixel.ino code from
-"BlingButton.h" -> "BlingButton/BlingButton.h",
-"Page.h" -> "BlingButton/Page.h"
+Note: For accessing included BlingButton library, change include reference in above buzzy-pixel.ino code from "BlingButton.h" -> "BlingButton/BlingButton.h",  "Page.h" -> "BlingButton/Page.h"

 * Add new file by clicking on ‘+’ on top right.
 Rename the file as ‘ButtonConfig.h’ [You can delete the corresponding cpp file created by default]
 * Paste the below config settings code in ButtonConfig.h